 So what is keeping business owners up at night, and where is 2016’s biggest opportunity for startups looking to create value?

 Healthy cashflow is a vital part of running a business.
 It’s the make or break for many business owners who need to stay on top of their finances to ensure they can operate successfully.
 There are many opportunities for apps and software to give business owners a more comprehensive view and guidance around their financial health.

 Beyond just a stable operating budget, the real reason business owners create and progress their ventures is because they want to create lasting wealth driven by profit.
 But getting to profitability, especially for sole proprietors, can be very hard.
 Digital innovation is a key to increasing profitability.
 Entrepreneurs should consider how they can do this to help scale an owner’s efforts.

 If profitability is about squeezing every cent out of a dollar, then productivity is getting the most from every minute.
-With every digital leap we take, we’re given new challenges to stay effective, focussed and productive.
-But challenges represent opportunity – how can we use apps, technology, software and digital technology to remove manual, time-consuming tasks and let SME owners focus on creating value in the areas where they have most impact?
+With every digital leap we take, we’re given new challenges to stay effective, focused and productive.
+But challenges represent an opportunity.
+How can we use apps, technology, software and digital technology to remove manual, time-consuming tasks and let SME owners focus on creating value in the areas where they have the most impact?

 Customers are the heart of a business, so how can startups help small business owners attract, retain and maximise their customers.

 Nobody likes red tape — least of all small business owners with limited time and multiple aspects of a business to take care of.
 Deloitte’s Building the Lucky Country #4 — Unleashing productivity report outlines that rules, regulations and red tape costs Australians $249 billion a year in compliance and loss of productivity.
 That’s the equivalent of everyone working eight weeks a year just to cover the cost of following the law.